guggul dry extracts

-Commiphora mukul, commonly known as guggul, is a resin obtained from the Mukul myrrh tree native to India and other parts of Asia.
-Guggul extract has been used for centuries in traditional Ayurvedic medicine for its potential health benefits.
-It contains bioactive compounds like guggulsterones that are believed to have various therapeutic properties.
+Commiphora mukul, more commonly known as guggul, is a natural resin obtained from the Mukul myrrh tree, which is native to India and regions of Asia.
+For centuries, guggul has been referenced in traditional practices and cultural texts for its unique characteristics.
+The resin contains naturally occurring compounds such as guggulsterones, which have drawn interest in various studies and discussions.

 Harvesting: Guggul is typically harvested in the winter months when the resin is at its peak.
 The tree's bark is slashed, and the resin exudes from the wounds.
 The resin is then collected.